RazorRez Software Support Policies

 3. Documentation found on the RazorRez Customer Portal website

-the following Customer activities with respect to the Software:
+from the following Customer activities with respect to the Software:

-"how to" questions related to standard and intended Software usage.
+- Usage: RazorRez’s qualified personnel can provide understanding in regard to Customer's "how to" questions related to standard and intended Software usage.

 3.2 Upgrades.
 Support Services may include new versions of the Software, when and if made commercially available by RazorRez (Major Release, Minor Release or Maintenance Release).
 If RazorRez labels the new version of the Software as an upgrade or update to Software previously licensed to Customer ("Previous Version"), Customer may replace the Previous Version (including all installed copies) with the new version.